Diagnosis

 Screening methods include:

-- Colonoscopy, in which a small tube with a light and camera is inserted into your rectum to look at your colon.
-If polyps are found, your health care provider may remove them immediately or take tissue samples to send to the lab for analysis.
+- Colonoscopy, in which a small tube with a light and camera is inserted into the rectum to look at the colon.
+If polyps are found, a healthcare professional may remove them right away or take tissue samples to send to a lab for analysis.

 - Flexible sigmoidoscopy.
-Like a colonoscopy, this uses a small tube with a light and camera but examines just the last third of your colon, called the sigmoid.
+Like a colonoscopy, this uses a small tube with a light and camera but examines just the last third of the colon.
 Most of the colon is not seen with this screening test, so some polyps and cancers may not be found.
+When this test is used, it is repeated more often than colonoscopy or is used along with an annual stool-based test.

 Treatment

-Your health care provider is likely to remove all polyps discovered during a bowel exam.
-The options for removal include:
+A healthcare professional is likely to remove all polyps discovered during a bowel exam.
+Options for removal include:

 - Minimally invasive surgery.
-Polyps that are too large or that can't be removed safely during screening are usually removed surgically.
-This is often done by inserting an instrument called a laparoscope into the abdomen to remove the cancerous part of the bowel.
+Polyps that are too large or that can't be removed safely during colonoscopy are usually removed surgically.
+This is often done by placing an instrument called a laparoscope into the abdomen to remove the part of the bowel with the polyp or cancer.

 - Total proctocolectomy.
 If you have a rare inherited syndrome, such as FAP, you may need surgery to remove your colon and rectum.
-This surgery can protect you from developing a life-threatening cancer.
+This surgery can protect you from developing colorectal cancer.

-Some types of colon polyps are more likely to become cancerous than others.
-A health care provider who analyzes tissue samples will look at your polyp tissue under a microscope to determine if it could be cancerous.
+Some types of colon polyps have the potential to become cancerous and others don't.
+A medical professional who studies tissue samples, called a pathologist, will look at the polyp tissue under a microscope to find out.

 Follow-up care

-If you have had an adenomatous polyp or a serrated polyp, you are at increased risk of colon cancer.
-The level of risk depends on the size, number and characteristics of the adenomatous polyps that were removed.
+If you have had an adenomatous polyp or a serrated lesion, you are at increased risk of colorectal cancer.
+The level of risk depends on the size, number and characteristics of the polyps that were removed.

 - In 3 to 5 years if you had three or four adenomas.